xdan/jodit/JODIT-DEVELOPMENT-GUIDE.md

-# Jodit development guide
+# Jodit Development Guide

-## We do not use default export
+## Avoid Default Export

-This allows you to effectively track module usage.
+To effectively track module usage, it is recommended not to use default exports.

-wrong:
+Wrong:

 ```typescript
 export default class Some {}